 .
 Once you progress through the levels (10 is the top level), you’ll attempt to qualify as an elite.
 In order to make the Olympic team, you’ll need to be classified as an elite.

 As said before, the specific qualification procedures vary each Olympic year, but in general, to make the team you’ll have to be one of the top gymnasts in the United States.
 In men’s and women’s artistic gymnastics, that means being one of the best all-arounders

 or an excellent event specialist.
 In trampoline, it means you've earned one of the highest point totals in Olympic qualifying competitions.
-In rhythmic gymnastics, when the US does qualify athletes to compete, it is usually the top ranked all-arounder who goes.
+In rhythmic gymnastics, it is usually the top ranked all-arounder who goes.

 Though it’s a very rigorous process, and of course the odds are long, it’s still worth trying.
 Every gymnast who makes the team dreamed of becoming an Olympian long before his or her dream became a reality – and even if you never come close, you can still enjoy all the benefits of gymnastics